 More than 3600 Sri Lankan Tamil refugees (due to the ongoing clashes between LTTE and Sri Lankan government) have camped in Mandapam, Tamil Nadu.
-IAHV has inititiated a relief programme to provide food, clothing and medical care.
+IAHV has inititiated a relief programme in 2009 to provide food, clothing and medical care.

 IAHV has also started providing trauma relief courses to the refugees.
 In 2006, a wave of refugees flee as a result the renewed fighting in Sri Lanka.
 Over 16,000 people have fled Sri Lanka across the water to the shores of Tamil Nadu, India southeastern state, where they find refuge in camps across the region and receive basic support from the Indian government.
 Those who have made it to India constitute only a small fraction of the nearly 200,000 people who have been displaced in Sri Lanka since April.
 But they represent some of the most desperate casesÂ those who have given up hope for a quick end to hostilities and are trying to start a new.
 According to information available here, the refugees, who are coming in droves and in families, are saying the same reasons for their influx We are caught in the cross fire.
 The tension in our villages is rising and we feel safer here in Rameswaram."